 Mesquites require little water and low maintenance.
 They are nesting sites for hummingbirds.

 While most desert plants have some form of protection from predators and the elements, Poison Ivy may be the one you are actually most familiar with!

 This shrub doesn’t climb like other ivies but can live in various climates and regions, including the desert.
 Poison ivy is a poisonous plant, with approximately 80% to 90% of adults susceptible to skin inflammation after contacting the plant.

 Another palm tree of the desert, the Date Palm is common in the Sahara desert, and the date fruit has provided inhabitants of the region with a source of food and commerce for thousands of years.

-These small shrubs can be found in gardens and in deserts, and can be incredibly toxic despite looking similar to the olive tree.
-Oleander has many uses around the world, and its adaptability allows it to thrive in many different settings.
+These small shrubs can be found in gardens and deserts and can be incredibly toxic despite looking similar to the olive tree.
+Oleander has many uses worldwide, and its adaptability allows it to thrive in many different settings.

 30. Emu Bush

 With its funny name, the Emu Bush hails from the deserts of Australia, where it was named due to beliefs that the emu survived on its fruit and therefore spread the bush’s seed.
 Emu bushes love dry climates and have since also become popular in parts of New Zealand.